ni/nimble/packages/nimble-components/src/accordion/specs/IxD.md

 #### Minimum Height

-When the accordion height exceeds that of the viewport, the whole accordion should vertically scroll (not pictured).
-Content should never scroll vertically or horizontally inside individual panels.
+When the accordion height exceeds that of the viewport, the full accordion and /or the individual accordion panels should not become scrollable to try and fit in the viewport(not pictured).
+The accordion should always be tall enough to show all headers and panels and the panels should always be tall enough to show all their content.
+The surrounding content, for example the page itself, should scroll instead.

 #### Nested Accordions

 > NOTE: NEEDS VISUAL DESIGN & TECH WRITER?

 Accordion panels can have one level of nested accordions.
-If the client-user attempts to nest an accordion more than one level deep, the accordion component should indicate that limitation.
-Nested acccordions are always ghost style; the client-user should not be able to specify a block or outline appearance.
+Nested accordions are always ghost style.

 ![ ](spec-images/accordion-9.png)